 Do you think he could get it down to two hours?

-My final question: I may be talking to Michel Gondry in the next week or so, and whenever people talk about Gondry they always mention his visuals, but not some of his great character work.
+My final question: I’m talking to Michel Gondry in the next week or so, and whenever people talk about Gondry, they always mention his visuals, not the great performances he gets.
 How is he as a collaborator when it comes to building a character?

 You know, he was a great collaborator.
 We did a lot of improvisation.
 When you’re an actor and you’re working like that, the characters really start to get nuanced and come to life, even if 95% of that doesn’t make it to the screen.
 You still sense there’s a real nuanced, complex person under there.
 He created a very open place for us to be playful and bring our own ideas to it, and he really celebrated those ideas when we came to him with them, even as offbeat as they were.
 I think that’s really what he does beautifully.

-When I met him, I said I imagined Stan [in Eternal Sunshine] with this fauxhawk and he said, “[in a perfect Gondry impersonation] A fauxhawk?
+When I met him, I said I imagined Stan [in Eternal Sunshine of the Spotless Mind] with this fauxhawk and he said, “[in a perfect Gondry impersonation] A fauxhawk?
 What do you mean?” and after I said it was like a pompadour, he went, “Oh yes!
 Pompadour!
 That’s cool!”
-I also saw him as someone who plays the bass in his underwear and listens to The Clash.
-That was just my idea of him.
+I also saw him as someone who plays the bass in his underwear and listens to The Clash — that was just my idea of him.
 When I read the script, it just said “lab technician.”

 Stan always felt like that nerdy, hipster intern that’s still stuck in college.